Community Funding: how does it work?

 digital networks (eg. broadband).

-Below are this year's KDBH bids.
+You can read about the KDBH bids submitted in 2019 Here.
 As a Forum we believe that publicising NCIL as widely as possible is essential to ensure transparency and fairness in the submission of bids and allocation of resources.
 We want to ensure that as many people as possible in our community know what is being proposed and have an opportunity to influence the community view that goes back to the Council.
-Do come along to our meeting on 21 October to hear short presentations on the bids and to provide your feedback - particularly as the bids exceed the funding available!